Doyne honeycomb retinal dystrophy

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-drusen that accumulate beneath the retinal pigment epithelium (a layer of cells deep in the retina that helps maintain the function of the photoreceptor cells).
-Over time, drusen may enlarge and come together, creating a honeycomb pattern.
-It typically begins in early to mid adulthood, but age of onset varies.
-The degree of gradual vision loss varies among affected individuals.
-DHRD is usually caused by mutations in the EFEMP1 gene and is inherited in an autosomal dominant manner.Doyne honeycomb retinal dystrophy (DHRD) is a disorder that affects the eyes.
+drusen that accumulate beneath the retinal pigment epithelium (the pigmented layer of the retina).
+Over time, drusen may grow and come together, creating a honeycomb pattern.
+It usually begins in early to mid adulthood, but the age of onset varies.
+The degree of vision loss also varies.
+DHRD is usually caused by mutations in the EFEMP1 gene and is inherited in an autosomal dominant manner.Doyne honeycomb retinal dystrophy (DHRD) is a condition that affects the eyes and causes vision loss.
 It is characterized by small, round, white spots known as

 - Evans K. et al. Assessment of the phenotypic range seen in Doyne honeycomb retinal dystrophy.
 Arch Ophthalmol.
 1997; 115(7):904-910.

 - Marla J. F. O'Neill.
 DOYNE HONEYCOMB RETINAL DYSTROPHY; DHRD.
 OMIM.
 December 1, 2009; http://omim.org/entry/126600.
 Accessed 2/10/2012.

 - Doyne Honeycomb Degeneration of the Retina.
 University of Arizona.
 2010; http://disorders.eyes.arizona.edu/category/alternate-names/doyne-honeycomb-degeneration-retina.
 Accessed 2/10/2012.